Pinnacle (Mayfair Games)

 Pinnacle is an adventure for fantasy role-playing games published by Mayfair Games in 1986.

 Plot summary

-Pinnacle is a scenario for character levels 4-5 involving a tournament where the challenge is to climb the Pinnacle, an unclimbable mountain.
-But the mountain is hollow, and an ancient secret waits inside.
+Pinnacle is an adventure scenario intended for player characters of levels 4-5 who join a tournament to climb a mountain called the Pinnacle, which is supposedly unclimbable but is actually hollow and holds an ancient secret inside.

-This adventure concerns a race to the top of a mountain organized by the Gentlemen's Adventuring Society, a kind of safari club for aristocrats.
-A mystery hangs over the society, and the player characters will need investigative skills as well as climbing and fighting ability to deal with a couple of new monsters.
+This adventure involves a race to the top of a mountain which has been arranged by the mysterious aristocratic Gentlemen's Adventuring Society.
+The player characters will use investigative skills in addition to climbing skills, as well as the ability to fight when they encounter two new monsters.